NonaSuomy/gcalclitts/README.md

 A link will apear, you will have to open it in your local web browser.
 Obtain a verification number, which you will have to enter the code in the console.
 That will authorize gcalcli usage of your Google Calendar.

-> **Note:** Make a simple calendar in your Google Calendar that gcalcli can parse some events from.
+> **Note:** *Make a simple calendar in your Google Calendar that gcalcli can parse some events from.
+It will say what ever you put in the Title not the discription Title: "Hello Family, It's recycling and garbage collection tomorrow"*

 Test gcalcli list